whatisaphone/genawaiter/README.md

 let generator = Gen::new(|co| async move {
     let mut n = 1;
     while n < 10 {
-        co.yield_(n).await;
+        // Suspend a function at any point with a value. co.yield_(n).await;
         n += 2;
     }
 });

-for num in generator {
+// Generators can be used as ordinary iterators. for num in generator {
     println!("{}", num);
 }